Backpacking woman sitting at the Alpine Lake.

 First, let's go over the packing list.
 What you choose to bring will depend on what facilities are available to you, or lack thereof, but we'll cover that below.
 To make sure you have all your bases covered, consider bringing the following items:

-- Your Saalt Cup or Saalt Soft (of course!) pre-sanitized and in its storage bag
+• Your menstrual cup or disc (of course!) pre-sanitized and in its storage bag

-- 70% Isopropyl alcohol wipes to clean your cup
+• 70% Isopropyl alcohol wipes to clean your cup or disc

 Glamping

-Your trail or campground may have a porta-potty or outhouse periodically along the way (this is how you know the period gods have your back), and you can bask in the privacy when you change your menstrual cup.
+Your trail or campground may have a porta-potty or outhouse periodically along the way (this is how you know the period gods have your back), and you can bask in the privacy when you change your menstrual cup or disc.
 We know, most people still consider this roughing it, but humor us just this once.

 If you're just starting your period, great!
-Sanitize your hands, grab your cup and pop it in.
-However, if you're mid flow, follow these steps for a seamless cup change.
-You've got two choices to clean your cup and yourself before reinsertion.
+Sanitize your hands, grab your cup or disc and pop it in.
+However, if you're mid flow, follow these steps for a seamless cup or disc change.
+You've got two choices to clean your it and yourself before reinsertion.

 Option 1:

 Grab a 70% isopropyl alcohol wipe and a pack of water wipes.
-With clean hands, remove your cup, empty the contents, and grab your alcohol wipe.
-Thoroughly wipe off your cup, then hang onto it while you clean up with a water wipe.
-Stash your wipes in a plastic bag, fold your cup, and reinsert.
+With clean hands, remove your cup or disc, empty the contents, and grab your alcohol wipe.
+Thoroughly wipe off your cup/disc, then hang onto it while you clean up with a water wipe.
+Stash your wipes in a plastic bag, and reinsert.

 Option 2:

 This one is for our zero-wasters.
 Fill a squeeze bottle with clean, filtered water.
-Remove your cup, dump the contents, and use the squeeze bottle to clean your cup.
-If needed, you can then use the remaining water in your squeeze bottle to clean yourself, then reinsert your cup.
+Remove your cup or disc, dump the contents, and use the squeeze bottle to clean your it.
+If needed, you can then use the remaining water in your squeeze bottle to clean yourself, then reinsert.
 Easy!

 Roughing it